-We’ve all heard of real estate investors who have high levels of rental income and net worth but pay almost nothing in taxes.
+We’ve heard of real estate investors who have high levels of rental income and net worth but pay almost nothing in taxes.
 One of the ways that rental property owners can significantly minimize the amount of tax paid is by maximizing their tax deductions with depreciation on their assets.

-Here’s how to use the rental property depreciation expense to lower taxes and keep more money in the bank.
+Here’s how to use the rental property depreciation expense to lower taxes and help keep more money in the bank.

 In 2020, the IRS assumes that a residential rental property has a useful life of 27.5 years.
 Over that period of time the property wears out – or depreciates – at least for tax return purposes.